 MDRB is an information block containing one or more related digital assets, information about the associated users and about the associated metaverse services.
-MDRB also includes MMEL policies and parameters for the handling of the digital representation.
+MDRB also includes MMEL policies and parameters for the handling of the set of digital representations stored and managed together as part of MDRB.

-Editor's Note: Terminology alignment may be necessary.
+NOTE 1: How to choose or assign the digital assets to be managed together as part of an MDRB is not in scope of this solution.

+NOTE 2: In the normative phase, MDRB may be implemented as the information block used by A-DACM (solution #7) for management of digital assets, e.g. MDRB can be renamed as DAC, and MMES can implement A-DACM or have access to an external A-DACM.

 Preconditions:

 0. Digital representations are available at the VAL application layer.